 Saying Yes and No in Welsh

 For those of you still near the beginning of the course, this will probably look a bit scary.
-Don't be put off - it may not help you much yet, so you may want to leave it for now and come back later...
+The various ways of answering 'yes' and 'no' are explained in the 'tips and notes' (https://forum.duolingo.com/comment/17638579) for the sections where they first appear, but this note summarises them in one place for reference.
+Don't be put off - it may not help you much yet, so you may want to keep a copy or leave it for now and come back later...

 For those of you who have got a reasonable way through the course, you will have found that the Welsh answering system looks complex compared to English.
 However, the underlying logic is not too hard - applying it in conversation is what needs a lot of practice.

-For the colloquial language (but leaving out various dialect variations), the Welsh answering system for 'yes/no' can be summed up by working through the following sequence, stopping when you reach the stage that matches the particular question:
+For the general colloquial language (but leaving out various dialect variations and slang), the Welsh answering system for 'yes/no' can be summed up by working through the following sequence, stopping when you reach the stage that matches the particular question:

 - A question using a form of bod is answered with the related form of bod from the same tense.
 (A very wide class of questions and answers!)
 If that does not apply then,

-- A question based on short forms of gwneud and cael and perhaps a couple of others in especially common use, including the conditional of hoffi/licio and gallu/medru, is answered with a form of the same verb from the same tense.
+- A question based on short forms of gwneud and cael, the conditional of hoffi/licio and gallu/medru, and perhaps a couple of others in especially common use, is answered with a form of the same verb from the same tense.
 If that does not apply then,

 - The rest, which will be questions based on short-form future forms of verbs, can be answered with future forms of gwneud.